-In this guide, I share essential details about the 2023 Denver Christmas Market, from dates, opening hours and location specifics to a selection of the regional specialities to delight in.
+In this guide, I share essential details for the event, from dates, opening hours and location specifics to a selection of regional specialities.

-Situated in Civic Center Park, the market is loved for its quaint wooden huts adorned with festive decorations, each teeming with unique wares.
+Situated in Civic Center Park, the market is loved for its wooden huts adorned with festive decorations, each teeming with unique products.

 Dates and Location

-Denver Christmas Market dates: 17th November to 23rd December 2023.
+Denver Christmas Market dates: 15th November to 23rd December 2024 (unconfirmed).

 Location: Civic Center Park.